Our favorite sugar shacks and maple producers

 Tamworth, NH 03817

 Why you should visit: help the Turkey Street team collect sap from the trees, watch them boil it into delicious syrup and then sample it on freshly made vanilla ice cream.
-During Maple Weekend White Mountain Cupcakery and Pattiken’s Fudge Factory & Sweet Shop will also be on site sampling their maple-inspired treats.
+During Maple Weekend White Mountain Cupcakery and Robert's Farm will also be on site sampling their maple-inspired treats like cupcakes and cotton candy.

 Maple Tree Farm